Short Judgement Form

 This provides player, match & offence details, when the hearing was conducted and by who.
 Then it gives the verdict and summary of the net sanction proposed/imposed once hearing completed.

 This gives details of the offence as per the evidence from the referee’s report, the player version and the panel’s conclusion.
-This then leads into the Entry Point (if Guilty), a brief summary of the rationale for their decision is inserted on the top of Page 3.
+This then leads into the Entry Point (if found Proven), a brief summary of the rationale for their decision (either Proven OR Not Proven) is then inserted on the top of Page 3.

-The factors include: has the player pleaded guilty to the offence, what is his/her experience as a player, has he/she made a genuine apology or shown remorse, is there a clean record, what has his/her conduct been at the hearing, and finally any other area to be taken into account e.g. volunteering
+The factors include: has the player pleaded guilty to the offence, what is his/her experience as a player, has he/she made a genuine apology or shown remorse, is there a clean record, what has his/her conduct been at the hearing, and finally any other area to be taken into account e.g. volunteering, long service etc

 There is nothing on the SJF that a club wouldn’t cover in their hearing if procedures are followed and there should be no need for it to be “War and Peace”.
 Once passed on to the EMRU Disciplinary Secretary for the Panel’s consideration, if fully completed there is no need for any other documentation.